The end of the American Civil War–Appomattox Court House–The Last Seven Days–Part 4

 Wilmer McLean around 1860—this is pretty much how he must have looked that morning of April 9th, 1865.
 Image Source.

-After the Second Battle of Bull Run (a year later), McLean left his home and moved two hundred miles away, to Appomattox Court House in 1863, trying to flee from the American Civil War.
+After the Second Battle of Bull Run (a year later), McLean left his home and moved two hundred miles away, to Appomattox Court House in 1863, trying to flee from this American Civil War.

 And here was a Confederate colonel in uniform, asking him for a space where. . .well, it’s not quite clear how much information Marshall had given McLean at this point, only that he wanted a space.